Miriam Allen deFord: Work and beliefs

-DeFord was also a passionate Fortean, a follower of Charles Fort, and did fieldwork for him. deFord is mentioned in Fort's book Lo!
+DeFord was also a passionate Fortean, and carried out fieldwork for Charles Fort; she is mentioned in his book Lo!
 Shortly before her death in 1975, Fortean writer Loren Coleman visited deFord and interviewed her about her earlier interactions with Fort and her trips to Chico, California, to investigate the case of a poltergeist rock-thrower on Fort's behalf.

+She worked for Humanist magazine and she was one of the signatories of the Humanist Manifesto.

 Death

 DeFord died February 22, 1975, aged 86, at her longtime home, the Ambassador Hotel at 55 Mason Street in San Francisco.

 Posthumous

 In 2008, The Library of America selected deFord's story of the Leopold and Loeb trial for inclusion in its two-century retrospective of American True Crime.

 Marriages

 DeFord's first marriage was to Armistead Collier in 1915.
 The couple divorced in 1920.

 She was married to Maynard Shipley from 1921 until his death in June 1934.